d4julian/Slash-Discord/README.md

-# Simple /Discord - Creates /discord command to display customizable discord link and message.
+# Slash Discord - Creates /discord command to display customizable discord link and message.
 ![Image](https://cdn.discordapp.com/attachments/529496121790169119/549811951450980362/b42318a6b4d89a607035038d5d31ba9c.png)
 ## Warning!
 Extremely simple.
-Edit the `simplediscord.conf` file located in your config folder Everything about this plugin is customizable.
+Edit the `slashdiscord.conf` file located in your config folder Everything about this plugin is customizable.
 If you need any help, please contact us [Here](https://discord.gg/mGgfyaS)

 ```